Insurance considerations for older cars

 Drivers in most states are required to carry liability coverage, regardless of the age of the car.
 Each state sets minimum coverage limits that you must purchase to insure your vehicle.
 The Insurance Information Institute (III) suggests increasing your liability limits beyond your state's minimum requirements, however, since liability coverage may help protect you from significant financial loss if you're sued.

-Bodily injury liability coverage may help pay for expenses if you injure someone with your vehicle.
-It may help cover victims' medical expenses, income loss and legal fees.
+Bodily injury liability coverage may help pay for someone else's expenses if you injure them with your vehicle.
+It may help cover victims' medical expenses, income loss and your legal fees.

-Property damage liability coverage may help pay for damages you cause to someone else's car.
+Property damage liability coverage may help pay for damage you cause to someone else's car.
 It may also help cover damage to other property, such as fences, buildings, telephone poles and more.

 Certain car insurance coverages are required in some states and not others.
 Check with your insurer or your state's insurance commission to see whether you'll need to carry the following coverages on your older car:

-Uninsured/underinsured motorist coverage may help cover your medical costs if you're injured by a driver with no insurance or not enough insurance.
-In some states, this coverage may also help pay for damages to your vehicle if it's damaged by an uninsured or underinsured driver.
+Uninsured and underinsured motorist coverage may help cover your medical costs if you're injured by a driver with no insurance or not enough insurance.
+In some states, this coverage may also help pay to repair your vehicle if it's damaged by an uninsured or underinsured driver.